-For the quarterly period ended January 31, 2010 TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE EXCHANGE ACT For the transition period from to Commission file number 000-28489 ADVAXIS, INC. (Exact name of registrant as specified in its charter) 02-0563870 Delaware (State or other jurisdiction of incorporation or organization) (IRS Employer Identification No.) The Technology Centre of New Jersey, 675 Route 1, Suite 119, North Brunswick, NJ 08902 (Address of principal executive offices) (732) 545-1590 (Registrant's telephone number) (Former name, former address and former fiscal year, if changed since last report) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes x No \square Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (Section 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \square No \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer", "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer \square Accelerated filer \Box Non-accelerated filer \square Smaller Reporting Company x Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No x The number of shares of the registrant's common stock, \$0.001 par value, outstanding as of March 12, 2010 was 127,201,243.
+X QUARTERLY REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended January 31, 2010 ☐ TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE EXCHANGE ACT For the transition period from to to Commission file number 000-28489 ADVAXIS (Exact name of registrant as specified in its charter) Delaware 02-0563870 (State or other jurisdiction of incorporation or organization) (IRS Employer Identification No.) The Technology Centre of New Jersey, 675 Rout te 1, Suite 119, North Brunswick, NJ 08902 (Address of principal e executive offices) (732) 545- -1590 (Registrant's teleph (Former name, former address and former f iscal year, if changed since last report) Indicate by check mark whether the registrant (1) has filed all reports required to l during the preceding 12 months (or for such shorter period that the registrant was requirements for the past 90 days.
+Yes x No \Box Indicate by check mark whether the registrant has submitted electronically and pobe submitted and posted pursuant to Rule 405 of Regulation S-T (Section 232.405 that the registrant was required to submit and post such files).
+Yes \Box No \Box Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer of "large accelerated filer", "accelerated filer" and "smaller reporting to Large accelerated filer \square Accelerated filer \square Nor Indicate by check mark whether the registrant is a shell company (as defined in Re ule 12b-2 of the Exchange Act).
+Yes \square No x The number of shares of the registrant's common stock, \$0.001 par value, outstand ding as of March 12, 2010 was 127,201,243.